mfms-ncsu/galant-js/system-test-plan.md

 - merge dev into main and get rid of all console logs
 - publish version 2.1.1

+## Test for speed

+To check whether the slow down problem has been resolved for algorithms, do the following.

+- load du-16
+- load and run kruskal holding down the arrow keys
+- repeat the previous step twice

+Currently, the first run is very fast, the second is much slower, and the third slower still.
+If you reload the page and run again, it's fast again.

 ## New release

 ### Steps